 In 2009, after stumbling across Kenworthy, Abundance Manchester ran a pruning workshop at the orchard.
 Discussions on the day led us to investigate the management of the site and having discovered the lack of it, decided to do something about it.
 In November 2010 a small group visited the site with Rod Everett of the Middle Wood Ecological Trust.
 Rod planted an orchard at Middle Wood, just outside Lancaster, in 1980 and has run it on organic principles ever since.
 Particularly interested in using and preserving old NW varieties, he also runs the Lancashire Apple Project.
 We invited him to visit the orchard with us to help us assess its health and his advice, along with other experts we have consulted, helped determine the priorities for its maintenance.
 Notes from this visit can be found at the bottom of this page.

 Since the summer of 2010 Abundance has been looking after the orchard by running practical training days and volunteer days including apple pruning, stone fruit pruning, organic feeding of the trees, soft fruit pruning, installing rabbit guards and tree and bush planting.
-Our success has been partial – the orchard is still in some difficulty with several of the trees dying (having been ‘ring-barked’ by the rabbits and suffering from canker and other diseases), and occasional vandalism of new young trees and the rabbit guards can make it a difficult task.
+Our success has been partial – the orchard is still in some difficulty with more of the trees having died (having been ‘ring-barked’ by the rabbits and suffering from canker and other diseases), and occasional vandalism of new young trees and the rabbit guards can make it a difficult task.
 We’ve taken to disguising new trees instead of celebrating them!
 However we have made much progress, with about 14 new trees planted in total (as of Autumn 2013) and still going strong.
 About 50 people have benefited from workshops and practical training days, and we remain committed to keeping the orchard not only alive but developing it for the benefit of the community.

-Although Abundance is primarily a fruit harvesting group, we do not plan to harvest from Kenworthy, unless fruit is going to waste.
+Although Abundance is also a fruit harvesting group, we do not plan to harvest from Kenworthy, unless fruit is going to waste.

 By our activities at the orchard we aim to